 Learn more: A Few Good Things

 Press leaves, flowers, twigs, and more into clay to make intricate impressions.
-When the clay is dry, paint them for the finishing touch.
-This is another one of those nature crafts that makes great gifts.
+When the clay is dry, paint them for a finishing touch.
+This is another one of those nature crafts that makes a great gift.

 Learn more: My Bright Ideas